 In the modern era, biometric authentication is a popular authentication mechanism that is getting more attention from the public.
 You can see that we are using biometric authentication everywhere from unlocking the phone with fingerprint or face lock to office attendance.
-The application of biometric authentication is not limited to phone and office, they are used in various fields to accomplish the security.
+The application of biometric authentication is not limited to phone and office, they are used in various fields to accomplish security.
 In this article, we are going to see the working of biometric authentication.

 What are Biometric Devices?

-The main feature of the biometrics is that the sample produced by the user during every authentication process can vary slightly.
+The main feature of biometrics is that the sample produced by the user during every authentication process can vary slightly.
 The reason for implementing this feature is the physical characteristics of the user may change for a number of reasons.
 For example, assume that the user’s fingerprint is captured and used for authentication every time.
-The sample taken from the authentication may not be the same every time, because the finger can have cuts or other marks, can be dirty or oily, can have mehndi and so on.
+The sample taken from the authentication may not be the same every time, because the finger can have cuts or other marks, can be dirty or oily, can have mehndi, and so on.
 This is the reason the exact match of the sample need not be required.

 How Biometric Authentication Works?

 In any authentication process, the first user’s sample (fingerprint, face, retina, voice, etc.) Is created and stored in the user database.
 Then at the time of authentication, the user needs to provide the sample of the same which he or she provided at the time of creation.
 This is usually sent across an encrypted session to the server.
 At the server-side, the user’s current sample is decrypted and compared with the stored sample in the database.
-If these two samples are matched to the excepted degree on the basis of particular values of biometrics the user will be considered as valid, otherwise, it will be considered as invalid.
+If these two samples are matched to the excepted degree on the basis of particular values of biometrics the user will be considered as valid, otherwise, it will be considered invalid.

 Biometric Authentication Techniques

-based on the behavior, biometric authentication techniques categorized into two parts – physiological techniques and behavioral techniques
+based on the behavior, biometric authentication techniques are categorized into two parts – physiological techniques and behavioral techniques

 1. Physiological Techniques

-These techniques based on the physical characteristics of the human being.
+These techniques are based on the physical characteristics of the human being.
 Since the aim is to identify the human uniquely, these characteristics may be very prominent and distinguishable from one person to another.
 Some of these techniques are as follows

 a.
 Face: in this technique, the distance between various facial features is measured such as eyes, nose, and mouth.
 These distance measurements can be done using geometrical techniques.